Raphael-Boichot/Mitsubishi-M64282FP-dashcam/README.md

 ## Required parts

 **The total cost (Game Boy Camera not included), considering that you start from scratch, is about 35€ (PCB included).
 It has been designed to use ultra-cheap and ultra-common parts only.** Most of parts can be recycled from used electronics or Arduino related projects.
-If you're a bit in this kind of thing, you probably yet have evrything but the PCBs.
+If you're a bit into electronics, you probably yet have most of the parts somewhere on shelves.

 So you will need:
 - [PCB and optional sub PCB](https://github.com/Raphael-Boichot/Mitsubishi-M64282FP-dashcam/tree/main/Codes/128x160%20THT%20version/128x160_PCB%20and%20schematic) ordered at [JLCPCB](https://jlcpcb.com/).
 Just drop the Gerber .zip files on their site and order with default options.